 Life at the Sanctuary

-We’re happy these two never knew a day of abuse.
+We’re so thankful Jeremy and his brother never knew a day of abuse.
 We feel strongly that an animal doesn’t necessarily have to suffer before being rescued.
 Thankfully, for Simon and Jeremy, all they’ve ever known is love and compassion.

 How You Can Help